 But how will a data exporter be able to assess third country laws?
 The EDPB’s view is that the data importer should be able to provide the data exporter “with relevant sources and information relating to the third country in which it is established and the laws applicable to it”.
 In addition, data exporters should also refer to additional materials, such as the Court of Justice of the European Union case-law, adequacy decisions, national case-law or reports from academic intuitions.

 The recommendations are open for consultation until 30 November 2020.
-If you are interested in submitting comments, you can do so by accessing this link.

 European Essential Guarantees